ratiw/vuetable-2-tutorial/README.md

 # install dependencies
 npm install

-## Project Lessons

-Each lesson contains the code that is tagged according to the lesson itself.
+# each lesson contains the code that is tagged according to the lesson itself.
 # to select the code for lesson 1
 git checkout lesson-1